rochaporto/ricardorocha.io/content/blog/linuxkit-minimal-image.md

 handle the actual workloads.
-Kubernetes already does the job of ensuring the desired workload constraints are followed - [Affinities](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity), [TopologyContraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/), [PodDisruptionBudgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets), etc. - and is designed so nodes are disposable and can be easily recreated without an impact on the workloads (in most cases).
+Kubernetes already does the job of ensuring the desired workload constraints are followed - [Affinities](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity), [TopologyContraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/), [PodDisruptionBudgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets), etc. - and is designed so nodes are disposable by default and can be recreated without an impact on the workloads (minus stateful workloads).

 We end up with something like this...